josamontiel/Flukey/README.md

-> CAUTION: This password generator is not field tested, please understand that if you decide to use this that you are doing so at your own risk.
+##  :warning: **Warning:** This password generator is not field tested, please understand that if you decide to use this that you are doing so at your own risk.